 When Will This End?
-Vaccine or Not - Early Next Year
+If You Live in The States - Early Next Year.

 Sadly, it will be a sombre tale.
 But it will be one that I am glad to proclaim will come to an end after one year.

 Yes, the pandemic will stop as soon as we decide to put an end to the pain and suffering caused.
 Of course I am not talking about the disease.
 Sorry, but that's not coming to end just yet.
 The response to it, however, will.

 Pandemic fatigue has already set in and although many including myself have resigned themselves to writing off 2020, the novelty of these unprecedented times is beginning to wear thin.
 Friends who only dared go out for essentials back in the spring - were out and about this past summer and continue do so where allowed.